 You will be offered extra monitoring appointments and scans during your pregnancy to help you keep good control of your blood glucose and check your baby’s growth and development.
 You should have contact with your diabetes team every one or two weeks.

-You may be offered an induction of labour or caesarean section if this is the best option for you.
+As part of your delivery plan, you may be offered an induction of labour or caesarean section if this is the best option for you.

 After the birth